Kyabram

 What are some of the major infrastructure and planning changes likely to influence Kyabram?

-Key infrastructure and planning changes likely to influence Kyabram include: Shepparton Line Upgrade (Construction); Goulburn Valley Highway Safety Upgrades (Construction); Regional Housing Fund (Victoria) (Construction); Victorian Renewable Energy Zones (Planning); and North East Rail Line Upgrade (Completed).
+Key infrastructure and planning changes likely to influence Kyabram include: Shepparton Line Upgrade (Construction); Goulburn Valley Highway Safety Upgrades (Completed); Regional Housing Fund (Victoria) (Construction); Victorian Renewable Energy Zones (Planning); and North East Rail Line Upgrade (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Kyabram?